jaheyns/CfdOF/README.md

     - ClassNames (Camel)
     - variable_names_without_capitals (Underscore)
     - CONSTANTS_USE_CAPITALS (Uppercase)
-    - functions_without_capitals (underscore, preferred as it follows PEP8)
-    - functionsWithoutCapitals (Camel instead of underscore is accepted as it is widely used within FreeCAD)
+    - functionsWithCapitals (Although not following PEP8, Camel-case instead of underscore is preferred as it is widely used within FreeCAD)
     - __class_attribute (Double leading underscore)